 Some tips:

-- Do what you can, even if this means your finances don't allow for a fully vegan diet right now.
+• Do what you can, even if this means your finances don't allow for a fully vegan diet right now.
 Every small change helps, and taking care of your emotional well being when going through difficult financial times is just as important as your physical health or trying to do the best for the planet and the animals.
-Do what you can, learn some tools and tricks to help you include more of these foods in your diet without adding to your financial burden (like the ones I'll mention below).
+Do what you can, learn some tools and tricks to help you include more of these foods in your diet without adding to your financial burden, like looking for budget friendly recipes, shopping for beans, lentils and whole grains in the bulk bins at the store, and fruits and vegetables that are in season or choosing frozen options.
+These plant foods are often much less expensive than than animal based products and saving money can also happen.
+Take advantage of sales of those vegan alternatives if you enjoy them, and especially, be clear about your budget and sticking to it when you shop for foods, knowing where to maximize savings.

-- Be kind to yourself and pat yourself on the back for any changes you're making in spite of the financial struggle.
+• Be kind to yourself and pat yourself on the back for any changes you're making in spite of the financial struggle.
 With time and practice, choices get easier.
-Every change no matter how small, can create an impact as well as inspire others along the way while making sure you're still being kind and respectful of your own limitations or financial means.
+Every change no matter how small, can create an impact as well as inspire others along the way, while making sure you're still being kind and respectful of your own financial means and possibilities.

 I love it when I see the shock in people's faces when I tell them I've sometimes had cravings for certain animal foods.
 It doesn't make me a bad vegan (there is no such thing), or an imperfect vegan (there is no such thing as a perfect vegan).
 It makes me human, and often times what lies behind the cravings is the memory of the social connections we had with people through food, or the simple taste and textures of familiar foods we used to love!
 This is normal.